evilpegasus/Yearbook/README.md

 # Yearbook
-A personal virtual yearbook for 2020 graduates to sign
+A personal virtual yearbook for class of 2020 graduates to sign